EricMFink/PRcasebook/Chapters/Part1-LegalProfession.md

 The standard then I am to apply is if the continued admission would be inappropriate or inadvisable.

 I have no intention to litigate here, or make any findings, as to whether or not Mr. Wood violated other States' Rules of Professional Conduct.
 I agree that is outside my authority.
 It is the province of the Delaware Office of Disciplinary Counsel, and ultimately the Delaware Supreme Court, or their counterparts in other jurisdictions, to make a factual determination as to whether Mr. Wood violated the Rules of Professional Conduct.
 Thus, the cases cited by Mr. Wood are inapposite and of no avail.
-In [_Lendus, LLC v.
-Goode,_ 2018 WL 6498674 (Del.
-Ch.
-Dec.
-10, 2018)](https://scholar.google.com/scholar_case?about=17978707468027188540&hl=en&as_sdt=6,34) and _Crumpler v.
-Superior Court, ex. rel New Castle County,_ Del.
-Supr., 56 A.3d 1000 (Del.
-2012), the courts allowed the foreign lawyer to withdraw as _pro hac vice_ counsel and referred alleged ethical violations to the Office of Disciplinary Counsel.
+In _Lendus, LLC v.
+Goode,_ and _Crumpler v.
+Superior Court, ex. rel New Castle County,_ the courts allowed the foreign lawyer to withdraw as _pro hac vice_ counsel and referred alleged ethical violations to the Office of Disciplinary Counsel.
 Neither of those is happening here.
-Similarly, in [_Kaplan v.
-Wyatt,_ 1984 WL 8274 (Del.
-Ch.
-Jan.
-18, 1984),](https://scholar.google.com/scholar_case?about=10380125392707581321&hl=en&as_sdt=6,34) Chancellor Brown, on very different facts, allowed _pro hac vice_ counsel to continue his representation but stressed that this did not constitute approval of his conduct and that ethical violations could be addressed elsewhere.
+Similarly, in _Kaplan v.
+Wyatt,_ Chancellor Brown, on very different facts, allowed _pro hac vice_ counsel to continue his representation but stressed that this did not constitute approval of his conduct and that ethical violations could be addressed elsewhere.

 What I am always required to do is ensure that those practicing before me are of sufficient character, and conduct themselves with sufficient civility and truthfulness.
 Violations of Rules of Professional Conduct are for other entities to judge based upon an appropriate record following guidelines of due process.
 My role here is much more limited.